 |Australia||Great Southern||1||2030||Macquaried Green|

 |Korea||3||Equinor EMP Korean plans|

 |Korea||9||Korea targets 12GW for offshore wind by 2030 and 60GW by 2034|

 |Europe||Various||15||Data from IEA|

 |Australia||Leuwin, WA||3||2026||Copenhagen Energy||Plans for WA Also in Philippines, Ireland, has 8GW|

 Learnings from Oil and Gas

 Latest Offshore Floating Windfarm

 The latest venture is highlighted in Offshore.biz.
-The 88MW Hywind Tampen project will comprise 11 Siemens Gamesa 8 MW wind turbines installed on concrete SPAR-type floating foundations in water depths of between 260 and 300 metres.
+The 88MW Hywind Tampen project off the Norwegian coast comprises 11 Siemens Gamesa 8 MW wind turbines installed on concrete SPAR-type floating foundations in water depths of between 260 and 300 metres.